Calf pain: identify the causes and treat them correctly

 Calf pain after exercise is usually harmless

-In most cases, pain in the calf occurs after a sports session or after unaccustomed movements.
-If you help with a move and spend the day carrying heavy boxes up and down the stairs, you will feel this in your calf the next day at the latest.
-In most cases, such efforts result in a pulled muscle, which also goes away on its own.
+In most cases, pain in the calf occurs after a sports session or after unusual movements.
+Anyone helping with a move and carrying heavy boxes up and down the stairs during the day will feel this in their calf the next day at the latest.
+In most cases, such exertion causes a pulled muscle that goes away on its own.

 • Calf pain when running and climbing stairs

-Movements such as climbing stairs or mountain climbing put particular strain on the Achilles tendon.
-The pain then moves up into the calf.
+Movements such as climbing stairs or mountain climbing place particular strain on the Achilles tendon.
+The pain then extends up into the calf.

 • Pain in the calf when walking

 Calf pain when walking can be caused by previous muscle strains.
-A torn muscle fiber or hardening in the muscles can also be causative.
+A torn muscle fiber or hardening in the muscles can also be the cause.

 If the pain occurs during or after jogging, you should check your footwear.
-Even though it is often an incorrect or overload that triggers the pain symptoms, the wrong footwear without sufficient cushioning can trigger pain in the calf after the running workout.
+Although incorrect or excessive strain often triggers the pain symptoms, incorrect footwear without sufficient cushioning can cause pain in the calf after running training.

 • Calf pain after getting up